salsalabs/multicopy/README.md

 ## Background
 Salsa's clients store images and files on Salsa so that they can be served up using a secure ("https://") URL.
-You can learn more about the images and file directory by [clicking here](https://help.salsalabs.com/hc/en-us/articles/223342607-Upload-images-or-files-to-Salsa).
+The files are uploaded to the "images and files" repository.
+You can learn more about uploading images and files to Salsay by [clicking here](https://help.salsalabs.com/hc/en-us/articles/223342607-Upload-images-or-files-to-Salsa).
-There is a detailed description of how the images and files repository works [here](https://help.salsalabs.com/hc/en-us/articles/223342727-Managing-files-uploaded-to-Salsa).
+You can learn more about the images and files repository itself by [clicking  here](https://help.salsalabs.com/hc/en-us/articles/223342727-Managing-files-uploaded-to-Salsa).

-Salsa has a process for retrieving a client's images and files.
+Salsa has a [process for retrieving a client's images and files](https://gist.github.com/salsalabs/7c1c69f9cae6280a5a8f).
-The process is described in [this GitHub repository](https://gist.github.com/salsalabs/7c1c69f9cae6280a5a8f).
 That process uses `wget` to retrieve files from Salsa.

-The constraint is that `wget` can only retrieve one file at a time due to the way that Salsa stores files.
-(Hint: Salsa does not allow access to the directories that contain the files.)
+Because there's not a programmatic way to either list the contents of the repository or retrieve all of the files from a directory in the repository, the process calls `wget` to retrieve a single file at a time.

 This app speeds things up by having several processors save images and files at the same time.
+Using `wget` typically takes about an hour to retrieve the images and files for a client.
+This app retrieves the same files in about 20 seconds.

 # Prerequisites
 * The [Go](https://golang.org/doc/install) programming language.
 * The correct directory structure.
 Here's a sample.